 Overview of Growing a Career as a Makeup Artist

 A makeup artist is a beauty professional who specializes in the transformation of his/her clients through the application of makeup.
 This can include beautification makeup, or even costume makeup.
-A highly trained makeup artist has the ability to correctly chose and apply makeup to suit a range of different skin types, as well as the best makeup application to highlight specific aspects of a person’s face and/or body in specific areas.
-For example, a MUA who is working for a modeling agency will apply specific makeup techniques and styles that will best suit the lighting and/or location the shoot will be in.
-Regardless of the reasoning behind makeup, a successful MUA will be able to work under a range of conditions and have multiple techniques available in their skill set.
+A highly trained makeup artist has the ability to correctly chose and apply makeup to suit a range of different skin types, as well as the best makeup application to highlight aspects of a person’s face and/or body in specific areas.
+For example, a makeup artist who is working for a modeling agency will apply specific makeup techniques and styles that will best suit the lighting and/or location the shoot will be in.
+Regardless of the reasoning behind makeup, a successful makeup artist will be able to work under a range of conditions and have multiple techniques available in their skill set.

 How much does a makeup artist make?